emer/axon/README.md

 Metaphorically, various forms of equalizing taxation and wealth redistribution are required to level the playing field.
 The set of stabilizing, anti-hog mechanisms in Axon include:

 1. **SWt:** structural, slowly-adapting weights.
 In addition to the usual learning weights driven by the above equations, we introduce a much more slowly-adapting, multiplicative `SWt` that represents the biological properties of the dendritic *spine* -- these SWts "literally" give the model a spine!
 Spines are structural complexes where all the synaptic machinery is organized, and they slowly grow and shrink via genetically-controlled, activity-dependent protein remodeling processes, primarily involving the *actin* fibers also found in muscles.
+A significant amount of spine remodeling takes place during sleep -- so the SWt updating represents a simple model of sleep effects.

     The SWt is multiplicative in the sense that larger vs. smaller spines provide more or less room for the AMPA receptors that constitute the adaptive weight value.
 The net effect is that the more rapid trial-by-trial weight changes are constrained by this more slowly-adapting multiplicative factor, preventing more extreme changes.
 Furthermore, the SWt values are constrained by a zero-sum dynamic relative to the set of receiving connections into a given neuron, preventing the neuron from increasing all of its weights higher and hogging the space.
+The SWt is also initialized with all of the randomness associated with the initial weights, and preserving this source of random variation, preventing weights from becoming too self-similar, is another important function.

 2. **Target activity levels:** There is extensive evidence from Gina Turrigiano and collaborators, among others, that synapses are homeostatically rescaled to maintain target levels of overall activity, which vary across individual neurons (e.g., [Torrado Pacheco et al., 2021](#references)).
-Axon simulates this process, at the same slower timescale as updating the SWts, which are also involved in the rescaling process.
-The target activity levels can also slowly adapt over time, but this adaptation is typically subject to a zero-sum constraint, so any increase in activity in one neuron must be compensated for by reductions elsewhere.
+Axon simulates this process, at the same slower timescale as updating the SWts (likewise associated with sleep), which are also involved in the rescaling process.
+The target activity levels can also slowly adapt over time, similar to an adaptive bias weight that absorbs the "DC" component of the learning signal [Schraudolph (1998)](#references), but this adaptation is typically subject to a zero-sum constraint, so any increase in activity in one neuron must be compensated for by reductions elsewhere.

+    This is similar to a major function performed by the BCM learning algorithm in the Leabra framework -- by moving this mechanism into a longer time-scale outer-loop mechanism (consistent with Turigiano's data), it worked much more effectively.
+By contrast, the BCM learning ended up interfering with the error-driven learning signal, and required relatively quick time-constants to adapt responsively as a neuron's activity started to change.

 3. **Zero-sum weight changes:** In some cases it can also be useful to constrain the faster error-driven weight changes to be zero-sum, which is supported by an optional parameter.
 This zero-sum logic was nicely articulated by [Schraudolph (1998)](#references), and is implemented in the widely-used ResNet models.